-When you lose that child, a part of yourself leaves too.
-But you’re still left cradling that exquisite little box inside of you that holds all those sweet promises of life giving memories that are yet to come.
+When you lose that child, you also forever lose a part of yourself.
+But you’re still left cradling that exquisite little box of memories inside your heart that holds the sweet promise of life giving memories yet to come.

-But when the memory-making day comes, or the days that should have been memory-making days, you can’t seem to comprehend; your heart cannot understand – because the reason for that special day is somehow not here; he was – but somehow now he’s gone!
-There’s no life or breath to give to that memory.
+But when the memory making day comes, or the days that should have been memory making days, you can’t seem to comprehend what your heart cannot understand - the reason for that special day is somehow missing.
+He was here, alive, laughing, vibrant, beautiful – but somehow now he’s gone!
+There’s no life or breath to give to that memory begging to be made.
 That memory that you looked so forward to, now will never be.
 The emptiness of that unfulfilled promise gapes a wide hole in your heart.

-To keep making and living those life-giving memories secretly promised the day he was born.
+To keep making and living those life-giving memories secretly and beautifully promised the day he was born.

 But I have pulled out my exquisite little box of memories, filled with nine years of life-giving, precious memories made with my beautiful treasured gift from God - Tommy.
 I take that exquisite little box of memories out and fill up my heart and lungs with the life-breath they are breathing into me.
 I’m smiling and my heart is glad!

 And then I sob.